 An SUV drove by us going the other direction and stopped.
 It sat with its lights on and engine off.
 We walked back and talked to the driver to ask how far it was to Uyuni.
 He explained that he was trying to get to La Paz with his family and was stuck in Uyuni like almost everyone else.
 We told him our story and without blinking an eye he offered to drive us into town.

 15 minutes later, we finally arrived in Uyuni.
 The driver dropped us off in the main plaza.
-We offered him some money but he refused and said it was his pleasure to help visitors to his country.
+Our group offered him some money but he refused and said it was his pleasure to help visitors to his country.

 We survived.
 We successfully made it through the roadblock.
 Celine and I searched for a hotel room and were very lucky to find one.
 After we grabbed some dinner I called my mom.
 I made sure I avoided the subject of the roadblock experience.